John Greer "the immigrant" Family

 Laurens County Deed Book lists these transfer of title to land on Duncan Creek.

-The pink blocks are for the Greer family, the green blocks are for the McCrary family and James Machen's plot is yellow.
+The pink blocks are for the Greer family, the blue blocks are for the McCrary family and James Machen's plot is yellow.
 I do have a larger version but it is a 4 mg jpg file for anyone that wants a copy emailed. [records of Ann McCrary]

 There are twelve Greer men listed in the South Carolina Roster of soldiers in the militia during the War for Independence.
 We are uncertain if any of these are related to our family.